nickplas/Internship_ESTECO/README.md

 * Hedger: First approach to a continuous state and action spaces in which function approximations are used to extend the Q-Learning algorithm.
 Here the approximation is obtained using a locally weighted regression.

-* DQN: RL algorithm for continuous state and action spaces.
+* DQN: RL algorithm for continuous state space.
 Extension of Q-learning in which a neural network is used to approximate the Q action-value function.
+If the problem has a continuous action space other algorithms need to be used (like DDPG)